maretOlia/HTTPServer/README.md

 HTTPServer
 ==========

-HTTPServer is simple netty (http://netty.io/) application which allow client to make simple requests to the server and display the trafic statistic.
+HTTPServer is the simple netty (http://netty.io/) application which allow client to make requests to the server and display the trafic statistic.
 ____________________________________________________________________________________________________________________________
 Project implementation features:

-1. Classes, which represent URL-handlers are mapping by specific "@Mapping" annotations for such classes.
+1. Classes, which represent URL-handlers are mapped by specific "@Mapping" annotations for such classes.

     Current classes was placed in the same separate package and retrieving using "Reflections" library (code.google.com/p/reflections) during server bootstrapping to create those instances.

 2. In "ChannelPipeline" was added "readTimeoutHandler" to close the connection after 70 seconds without client activity.
-     After 70 seconds, ReadTimeoutException will be "throw" and handled in "ServerHandler" in "exceptionCaught" method.
+     After 70 seconds, ReadTimeoutException will "throw" and will be handled in "ServerHandler" in "exceptionCaught" method.
      Until that time connection steel persistent.

 3. For counting traffic to the "ChannelPipeline" was added "ChannelTrafficShapingHandler" to compute traffic per channel.